Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 Therefore, our task becomes (a): to show that the sequence $\{\BS^{\ell}\}_{\ell=0}^{\infty}$ is located in the $\mathcal{N}_{\eps}\cap\mathcal{N}_{\xi,\infty}$ and converges to a limiting point; (b): to justify why the limiting point $\BS^{\infty}$ is the global maximizer.

-Now we focus on answering the second question by first providing a certificate of global optimality.
-Then we will show that if the limiting point is a fixed point of the power iteration and is located in $\mathcal{N}_{\eps}\cap\mathcal{N}_{\xi,\infty}$, then it must satisfy the global optimality condition.
+Now we first focus on completing the task (b) by providing a sufficient condition of the global optimality in~\eqref{def:sdp}.
+Then we will show that if the limiting point is a fixed point of the power iteration and is located in $\mathcal{N}_{\eps}\cap\mathcal{N}_{\xi,\infty}$, then it must satisfy the following global optimality condition.
 Finally, we will verify the assumptions in Theorem~\ref{thm:optlimit} hold in Section~\ref{ss:main_proof}.

 \begin{theorem} The matrix $\BX = \BS\BS^{\top}$ with $\BS\in \Od(d)^{\otimes n}$ is a global optimal solution to~\eqref{def:sdp} if there exists a block-diagonal matrix $\BLambda\in\RR^{nd\times nd}$ such that